Toyohiko Kagawa

-Toyohiko Kagawa (賀川 豊彦, Kagawa Toyohiko) was a Japanese Protestant Christian pacifist, Christian reformer, and labour activist.
+Toyohiko Kagawa (賀川 豊彦, Kagawa Toyohiko) was a Japanese Evangelical Christian pacifist, Christian reformer, and labour activist.
 Kagawa wrote, spoke, and worked at length on ways to employ Christian principles in the ordering of society and in cooperatives.
 His vocation to help the poor led him to live among them.
 He advocated for women's suffrage and promoted a peaceful foreign policy.

 Early life

 Kagawa was born in Kobe, Japan to a philandering businessman and a concubine.
 Both parents died while he was young.
 He was sent away to school, where he learned from two American missionary teachers, Drs.
 Harry W. Myers and Charles A. Logan, who took him into their homes.

 Kagawa learned English from these missionaries and converted to evangelical Protestant Christianity after taking a Bible class in his youth, which led to his being disowned by his remaining extended family.
 Kagawa studied at Tokyo Presbyterian College, and later enrolled in Kobe Theological Seminary.
 While studying there, Kagawa was troubled by the seminarians' concern for technicalities of doctrine.
 He believed that Christianity in action was the truth behind Christian doctrines.
 Impatiently, he would point to the parable of the Good Samaritan.
 From 1914 to 1916 he studied at Princeton Theological Seminary.
 In addition to theology, through the university's curricular exchange program he also studied embryology, genetics, comparative anatomy, and paleontology while at Princeton.